Shinya-GitHub-Center/dotnet-csharpdev-docker/README.md

-remove later --> The very basic C# development with Microsoft .NET (currently version 7.0) via Docker Container!

 # About
 This repos is especially for those who are using Linux Distribution everyday but want to develop Microsoft frameworks such as .NET and C#.

 I highly recommend not to install .NET or Microsoft related dev tools directly onto your Linux host PC, so please use this Docker version's environment.

+Your created projects are kept alive via docker volume container, even if the container is removed from your host computer.

 ## Step by step lecture - how to fulfill the first "HelloWorld" project.
-1. Open your Linux Distribution's terminal, then
+1. Download the source code from this repository, then open the folder where `docker-compose.yml` exists via your Linux Distribution's terminal, then
     ```
     docker compose up -d
     ```